matomo-org/matomo-sdk-ios/README.md

 * All methods are asynchronous and will return immediately
 * All events are persisted locally in Core Data until they are dispatched and successfully received by the Piwik server
-* PiwikTracker supports the new Piwik bulk tacking interface and can send several events in the same Piwik request, reducing the number of requests and saving battery
 * PiwikTracker is based on [AFNetworking](https://github.com/AFNetworking/AFNetworking) and AFHTTPClient.
 Developers can use and benefit from all AFNetworking features.
 Optionally you can subclass the PiwikTracker to further customise the behaviour, e.g. configure authentication method and credentials, tune request timeouts, etc

 ###Prefixing